pronamic/pronamic-payment-gateways-countries-condition-for-woocommerce/README.md

 # Pronamic WooCommerce Payment Gateways Countries

-This WordPress plugin makes it possible to set per WooCommerce payment gateway in which countries the gateway is available.
+This plugin allows you to specify the countries in which each WooCommerce payment gateway is available.
+This is useful for businesses that want to offer different payment methods to customers in different countries.

+## Features

+- Easily specify the countries in which each payment gateway is available
+- Supports all WooCommerce payment gateways
+- Simple to use